tlaceby/electron-svelte/README.md

 # Electron - Svelte - Typescript Setup Project Template
-Great for a modern starting off point for electron/svelte and typesccript development.
-Requires NPX
+Easily generate a boilerplate using modern svelte/electron and even typescript.
+Created by JSimplified for the electron tutorial series.
+Provides a easy starting point for any svelte/electron application.

 Has two templates:
 -ts and -js